 Application security is no longer optional; it has become an absolute necessity.
-With an increasing number of companies welcoming the idea of developing their own apps, in addition to purchasing record numbers of apps and incorporating open source code into their apps, the risks and vulnerabilities associated have also risen manifold.
+With an increasing number of companies welcoming the idea of developing their own apps,

 I’ve worked as a Security Program Manager at Veracode for the past several years, and I have seen a growing number of both large and small organizations fall victim to cyberattackers, resulting in data breaches as well as hefty financial losses to the affected parties (many are now Veracode customers).
 In fact, according to the 2016 Breach Level Index report, there were 974 reported incidents of data breaches, with 728 of them occurring in the United States alone, resulting in the loss of millions of confidential documents.

 This alarming figure raises a lot of questions, one of which is whether companies are doing their level best to protect customer information and prevent it from falling into the wrong hands, and why they should do so.
 Here are some benefits and risks all companies need to be aware of, and that I think should be a motivator to tighten up your application security immediately.

 Safety and Security of Confidential Information

 The safety and security of sensitive information is a primary concern for many individuals.
 This is one of the major reasons why many are hesitant to share personal information online.

 To remove this negative stigma, many companies go to huge lengths to assure customers that their information is safe with them.
 The online retail business and credit card industry are prime examples of this.

 With the growing trend of online shopping, the Payment Card Industry (PCI) has enforced a set of guidelines and security measures to limit instances of credit card fraud and make the process of online transactions safe.
 This added security measure has helped the companies in this industry grow, but there is always that question of whether they doing enough.